tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md

 ### **Key Vault Secrets**

 ###  <a name="BKMK_WorkingWithSecrets"></a> Working with Secrets
  Secrets in Azure Key Vault are octet sequences with a maximum size of 25k bytes each.
-The Azure Key Vault service does not provide any semantics for secrets; it merely accepts the data and stores it securely, returning a secret identifier, “id”, that may be used to retrieve the secret at a later time.
+The Azure Key Vault service does not provide any semantics for secrets; it merely accepts the data, encrypts and stores it, returning a secret identifier, “id”, that may be used to retrieve the secret at a later time.

  For highly sensitive data, clients should consider additional layers of protection for data that is stored in Azure Key Vault; for example by pre-encrypting data using a separate protection key.